Hyunggilwoo/Sudoku-board/README.md

  ## Dependency and Installation Instructions
- This program reguires Java, JavaFX, Geany (IDE).
+ This program reguires a Geany, Java, and JavaFX.

  ## Instructions on configuration and execution of your project